Colin Cowdrey made his debut for England in the 1954-55 Ashes series in Australia © Getty Images

 The first hundred

 The NSW attack was a strong one, consisting of Miller himself, Alan Davidson and Richie Benaud, with Pat Crawford and John Treanor as the support act.
-The batsmen struggled and were left reeling at 38 for four with only Hutton standing firm as Cowdrey walked out.
+The batsmen struggled and were left reeling at 38 for 4 with only Hutton standing firm as Cowdrey walked out.

 Cowdrey had replaced Wilson at the crease when Miller had him caught by Bob Simpson for nine.
 Hutton took control of the situation thereafter, playing the attack with ease.
-When a desperate Davidson switched to left-arm spin, Hutton pretended that Davidson was troubling him, and praised his bowling.
+When a desperate Davidson switched to left-arm spin, Hutton pretended Davidson was troubling him, and praised his bowling.
 He then took a confused Cowdrey aside with the words, “I suggest we keep him bowling these if we can, don’t you?”

-Hutton eventually fell for 102, adding 163 for the fifth wicket with Cowdrey.
+The Yorkshire legend eventually fell for 102, adding 163 for the fifth wicket with Cowdrey.
 His partner was not yet the matured batsman the antipodeans would get a chance to see in his five subsequent Ashes tours.
 He played his strokes with flair and panache, bringing the crowd to their feet.
 They were delighted to see the youngster in full flow.

 NSW take lead